-At first I thought I’d make the Brussels Sprouts on the stove in a pan but since the potatoes were going to be oven roasted, I decided to put all in the same sheet pan and bake it at the same time.
+At first, I thought I’d make the Brussels Sprouts on the stove in a pan but since the potatoes were going to be oven-roasted, I decided to put them all in the same sheet pan and bake it at the same time.
 Makes life and cleaning much easier.
-It turned out at least as good as the one I had in the restaurant, so really wanted to share it here, even though is not a complicated recipe.
+It turned out at least as good as the one I had in the restaurant.
+So really wanted to share it here, even though is not a complicated recipe.

-Since I don’t have morning meals, for me this makes a perfect ‘break-fast’ meal, which I usually have around lunch time.
+Since I don’t have morning meals, for me this makes a perfect ‘break-fast’ meal, which I usually have around lunchtime.
 I love the idea of Brussels sprouts and sweet potato wedges because it’s healthy, nutritious, lectin-free and plant-based.
-How many times I heard people requesting ideas for plant-based or egg free breakfast?
-I don’t know why but to me it feels like breakfast, however it can also make for a great side dish for your dinner; and since both Brussels sprouts and sweet potatoes are good when cold, it can make for a good lunchbox combination.
+How many times did I hear people requesting ideas for plant-based or egg-free breakfast?
+I don’t know why but to me it feels like breakfast.
+However, it can also make for a great side dish for your dinner; and since both Brussels sprouts and sweet potatoes are good when cold, it can make for a good lunchbox combination.

 For a kick, I used a Kimchi Sriracha Sauce (double fermented) from Wild Brine.

 One Sheet Pan Brussels Sprouts and Sweet Potato Wedges

 A fast, delicious and nutritious plant-based, lectin-free meal.

 - FOR THE VEGGIES

 - 1/2 pound Brussels Sprouts, washed and dried, ends cut and sectioned in half

 - 1 medium sweet potato, scrubbed, washed and dried, skin on (Jewel, Garnet or Japanese work well, I used Japanese)